Rhode Island Lottery: In-house draw games

-The Numbers Game
+The Numbers

-Begun in 1976, it was the first Rhode Island Lottery game where players could select their numbers.
-Nightly, four sets of balls numbered 0 through 9 are drawn.
+This was launched in 1976 and was the first Rhode Island Lottery game where players could select their numbers.
+Nightly, four sets of balls numbered 0 through 9 are drawn; this was three sets of balls between 1976 and 1978.
 Prizes and options vary.
 Rhode Island, unusually, does not draw a three-digit number separately; however, players can choose "first three" or "last three".

-"Midday" drawings for The Numbers Game have been added.
+"Midday" drawings for The Numbers were added in 2014.

 Wild Money

 Wild Money is drawn 7 days a week (previously was on Tuesdays, Thursdays and Saturdays only before July 2020).
 It draws 5 balls numbered 1-38 (previously was 35 before July 2020), with an "Extra Ball" drawn from the remaining 33.
 The "Extra Ball" is used to determine some of the prizes, but not the jackpot, which starts at $20,000.
 Games are $1.
+Players win with at least one "main" number, plus the Extra Ball, or at least 2 "main" numbers, without or with the Extra Ball.
+Prizes ranging from $1 to the Jackpot.

-Keno (limited availability)
+Keno

-Keno is played at retailers equipped with a special monitor.
 Drawings are 4 minutes apart during Keno hours.
-Prizes and options vary.
+Prizes vary depending on the initial wager amount and the number of numbers played.
+There are two separate additional options for Keno in Rhode Island; Keno Plus offers a possible multiplier between 2x and 10x and Keno Overtime draws 10 additional numbers after the 20 in standard Keno with bonus prizes, both cost double the standard Keno wager and can be combined.
+Keno is played at all retailers, although some retailers are equipped with a special monitor.
+Keno has been available on all mobile devices and computers located within the state of Rhode Island since 2020; between 2016 and 2020 Keno could be bought on mobile devices with a special app at specific retailers.

 Bingo

-Bingo drawings take place every 8 minutes.
+Bingo launched in 2012 with drawings take place every 8 minutes.
 Retailers are equipped with a monitor displaying the drawings.
 30 numbers are drawn.
 Players must match the called numbers to their numbers on the display to create Bingo patterns.
-The object is to match one of the Rhode Island Lottery Bingo patterns.
+The object is to match one of the Rhode Island Lottery Bingo patterns (One line, two lines, three lines, four or more lines, four corners, an "X", a "Y", or a "Diamond", the latter of which awards $10,000 on a $1 bet and $100,000 on a $10 bet).
+Bingo is sold at all retailers, although only some have a monitor to show drawings.

 Multi-jurisdictional games

 Mega Millions

 Rhode Island joined Mega Millions on January 31, 2010; it was part of the cross-sell expansion that took place on that date.
 (Most U.S. lotteries with either Mega Millions or Powerball joined the other on that date; the agreement was finalized on October 13, 2009.)

-Mega Millions is drawn Tuesdays and Fridays; its starting jackpot is $15 million.
+Mega Millions is drawn Tuesdays and Fridays; its starting jackpot is $40 million.
 Games are $2 each, or $3 if the "Megaplier" multiplier is activated.